How does the Instagram algorithm actually work?

 You’ll often hear the Instagram algorithm referred to as a singular concept, but there are really multiple algorithms at play.

 In fact, Instagram describes it as a "variety of algorithms, classifiers, and processes, each with its own purpose.
-We want to make the most of your time, and we believe that using technology to personalize your experience is the best way to do that."
+We want to make the most of people’s time, and we believe that using technology to personalize everyone’s experience is the best way to do that."

 In other words, Instagram's algorithms have one goal: to make you stay on the app longer by delivering content you'll find relevant and interesting.

-You can tailor your strategy to "hack" what the algorithm is prioritizing — so you can reach more users and build a community of engaged followers.
+By tailoring your strategy to "hack" what Instagram's algorithm is prioritizing — so you can reach more users and build a community of engaged followers.

 As mentioned, there are multiple Instagram algorithms at play — each one for a different part of the app, whether it's feed posts or Reels.